NBISweden/toolsinfo/README.md

 This is very easy.
 Just add a YAML file with information about the tool, in the directory `tools` (i.e. `nbis_site/_biotools/tools`).
-You can use the file `templates/minimal.yml` as a starting point.
+You can use the file `_templates/tool_template.yml` as a starting point.
+That file also contains further recommendations and explanations of the various attributes.

 ### Adding released tools